 Is it a map?
 Is it through some kind of electronic means?
 Is it a spreadsheet?
 Is it a paper base thing?

 How are we going to capture the information from the field so that we can start building our database for the future so that we will have a lot more knowledge later on than we do today?

 That’s okay that we don’t have the knowledge now but we do want to have the knowledge later on and we do want to fix that process.

 Digital photography as an effective tool

-A participant commented that it is easy to take photos of assets especially underground assets during excavation or repairs and it goes along well with a written documentation.
+A participant commented that it is easy to take photos of assets especially underground assets during excavation or repairs and it goes along well with written documentation.

 Heather appreciated the comment and mentioned that they have talked about that on their basic asset management training.
-She said that through digital photography one can make amazing record that would have been very difficult to do ten years ago.
+She said that through digital photography one can make an amazing record that would have been very difficult to do ten years ago.